There are so many wonderful things to do in Panama City Beach, FL. Let me take you through my amazing few days there, to help you plan your trip.

 – View from the lift in my hotel

-And on I drove to North Florida Beaches Airport 20 minutes away to drop the car off at Hertz and leave Panama City Beach.
+This is where I dropped my Hertz car off after my Emerald Coast road trip.
 I’d never actually dropped a hire car off by myself before and didn’t have a clue what I was doing.

 Turns out you just hand the keys over, sign the papers, and as long as you haven’t done anything to the car – that’s about it.